-Winter climbing is a style of mountain climbing which combines and use trad and multi-pitch climbing skills in winter condition.
-Climbers will encounter ice, snow, rocks and difficult conditions during ascent and they will need to place special protection, use crampons and ice axes to ascend the route.
+Winter climbing course will prepare you for mountain climbing which combines and use of trad and multi-pitch climbing skills in winter condition.
+You will encounter ice, snow, rocks and difficult conditions during ascent and you will need to place special protection, use crampons and ice axes to ascend the route.

 Winter climbing course in the Tatra Mountains.
 Professional instruction for an affordable price in stunning mountains.

 What’s included?: 6+ hours of mix climbing activities every day, winter mountaineering and climbing instructions and workshops, evening lectures, all climbing equipment like a harness, crampons, ice axes, ice screw and other protection, helmet, ropes, HMS crabs, belay device, slings etc.